 24. Trader Sam’s Enchanted Tiki Bar is one of my favorite restaurants at the resort.
 It is completely themed after the Jungle Cruise and there are a number of interactive drinks.
 If you want to see some action order a Shipwreck or the Uh-Oa.
 Keep in mind the tiki bar is family friendly until 9pm (the appetizers really are delicious), and then becomes an adult only bar.

 25. Magic Morning isn’t so much of a secret, as there are a LOT of questions around it.
-Magic Morning comes with 3-day and longer Disneyland tickets only and is good for an hour of early theme park admission on select days – right now is Tuesdays, Thursdays and Saturdays.
+Magic Morning comes with 3-day and longer Disneyland tickets only and is good for an hour of early theme park admission on select days – right now those days are Tuesdays, Thursdays and Saturdays.
 Magic Morning is good for admission to select areas of Disneyland Park only, normally Fantasyland and Tomorrowland.
 Extra Magic Hours are a perk exclusive to guests staying at one of the Disneyland Resort Hotels and includes an hour of early entry each day of your stay.
 It’s good for Disneyland early entrance on the same days that Magic Morning is offered and for early entrance into select areas of Disney California Adventure Park on Mondays, Wednesdays, Fridays and Sundays.
 Staying at one of the Disneyland Resort Hotels is the only way to get into Cars Land before it opens to the public.

 Call our agents at 855-GET-AWAY or explore our blog for even more Disneyland secrets, tips and tricks.
 One thing that is no secret is that we would love to help you plan your upcoming Disneyland vacation.
 We'll help you save the most with our discount Disneyland tickets and hotel specials.
 We'll also be with you every step of the way.
 Book any of our Disneyland vacation packages online or give us a call.